Corporate Governance

 Apart from the above functions, the AC will also commission and review the findings of internal investigations into matters where there is any suspected fraud or irregularity, failure of internal controls, or infringement of any law, rule or regulation which has or is likely to have a material impact on our Company’s operating results or financial position.
 Each member of the AC will abstain from voting in respect of matters in which he is interested.

 The AC and the Board are satisfied that the appointment of different auditing firms for its overseas subsidiaries would not compromise the standard and effectiveness of the audit of the Company.
-The AC confirmed that the Company has complied with Rules 712 and 715 of the Listing Manual of the SGX-ST.
+The AC confirmed that the Company has complied with Rules 712, 715 and 716 of the Listing Manual of the SGX-ST.

 The AC is responsible for the hiring, removal, evaluation and approving the remuneration and terms of engagement of the internal auditor.
 The AC reviews and approves the internal audit plan to ensure the adequacy of the scope of audit.

 The Company has put in place a whistleblowing policy which sets out the procedures for a whistleblower to make a report on misconduct or wrongdoing relating to the Company and its officers.
-The policy protects the identification of the whistleblower and ensures that the identity of the whistleblower is kept confidential to ensuring the protection of the whistleblower against any detrimental and unfair treatment.
+The policy protects the identification of the whistleblower and ensures that the identity of the whistleblower is kept confidential to ensure the protection of the whistleblower against any detrimental and unfair treatment.
 The policy had been circulated to all employees for implementation.
 It has been put in place to encourage and provide a channel to employees and any other persons to report, in good faith and in confidence, concerns about possible fraud, improprieties, fraudulent activities or malpractices or other matters within the Group in a responsible and effective manner.
 The objective of such an arrangement is to ensure independent investigation of such matters and for appropriate follow-up action.

 The AC has reviewed the whistleblowing policy that the Group has established and is responsible for the oversight and monitoring of whistleblowing.

 All whistleblowing reports will be handled confidentially, except as necessary or appropriate to conduct investigation and to take remedial action, in accordance with the applicable law and regulations.
-The identity of the whistleblower making the allegation will be kept confidential and confined to disclosures on a need-to-know basis to the AC, the investigating team, the Board of Directors of the Company and any party to whom the identity of the whistleblower is required to be disclosed by law.
+The identity of the whistleblower making the allegation will be kept confidential and confined to disclosures on a need-to-know basis to the AC, the investigating team, the Board of Directors of the Company; and any party to whom the identity of the whistleblower is required to be disclosed by law.

 SHAREHOLDERS’ RIGHT AND RESPONSIBILITIES